index.gif button

 The purpose of this on going article is to give some guidance on what the above average well-built computer contains.
 This is not the ultimate gamer machine nor is it the ultimate CAD machine or over clocking machine.
 It is a machine that will do all those tasks very nicely.

 Some of the components are "don't care" pieces, which means I really don't care who the manufacturer is or, within reason, what the speed of the device is.
-These devices include but are not limited to: Floppy Drives, and Modems.
 Most of these devices are on their way out, or are at least on the steep downward slope of their life cycle.

-Now, for each item on the list I will give you an input on why it was chosen.
+Now, for each item on the list I will tell you why it was chosen.

 Major changes have been made this month, so look for the differences from before.

-Case: Good solid case, no sharp edges inside, side vent for the CPU, two fans, adequate space for drives, all drives are clipped in (easy removal or changing).
+Case: Good solid case, no sharp edges inside, side vent for the CPU, several fans, adequate space for drives, all drives are clipped in (easy removal or changing), raceway for cables.

-PSU: As Computers get more powerful, and more devices are added, the power requirements will change.
-Look for a good P/S, one that has two +12V rails.
+P/S: As Computers get more powerful, and more devices are added, the power requirements will change.
+Look for a good P/S, one that has two or more +12V rails.
 This will help keep hot spots from developing on the motherboard.
+Most important is to insure that adequate connectors are available for M/B, Video cards and plug ins.

-CPU: Athlon 64 X2 6600+ (I’ve moved to the AM2 device to take advantage of the dual Core, dual memory controllers on chip and the dual channel memory ability) Retail Box.
+CPU: Phenom X6 1090 (I’ve moved to the AM3+ device to take advantage of the six Core, dual memory controllers on chip and the dual channel memory ability) Retail Box.
 Stick with the retail box because it has a CPU fan included and the CPU has a 3 year warranty (as opposed to a 1 yr warranty for the OEM CPU).
 Watch this part because it changes as quickly as the price drops on the faster speeds.

-We have moved to the SATA drives.
+Hard Drive: We have moved to the SATA III drives.
 Failure rate differences of Western Digital, Seagate, Maxtor and the other hard drives are minimal.
 So that makes this a case of faster and bigger is better.
+Check out the Web Site I mention in the Video Card section.
 Be extremely careful when installing these drives.
 The SATA connector on the motherboard is fragile.
+Do not be suckered into buying extra 6GbS cable.
+The older cables going back to SATA I will, if in good condition, are more than adequate.
+Don’t expect faster file transfers with SATA 6GbS rotating drives.
+This spec is primarily for SSDs.

 Input Devices: Wireless and optical is the way to go if you can.
 [See: Pointing Devices.]

 Mother Board: As quickly as these things change, they get better.
-This board has video on board that runs Vista Aero Glass.
-For non gamers, this is a very good board.
-[See: Gigabyte]
+This board contains all the latest technologies.

 Back Up: Lastly, one should consider how the best way to back up your system is in today’s environment.
-Tape is too slow and a thing of the past for personal Desktop systems.
-With the back up software available today, the best way to protect your data would be to use a second hard drive (which is why I use the mobile racks) and schedule a total system back up every other week to alternate backup sets.
+With the free back up software available today, the best way to protect your data would be to use a second hard drive (which is why I use the mobile racks) and schedule a total system back up every other week to alternate backup sets.
 This way you can never lose more than one week of data.
 Since we are using this drive for backup only, it need not be the fastest drive on the market.
-Take a look at Casper for this task.
-Unlike Acronis and Ghost, Casper will not let you overwrite your boot drive.
-If you backup to a USB drive, then I would pay an extra $10.00 to get the Casper Boot Disk.
-Keep in mind, Windows does not like to (and in most cases won’t) boot from a USB device.
+Take a look at EASEUS Todo Home Backup.
+It is free and very easy to use.
+If you prefer images, look at Macrium Reflect.
+It too is freeware.
+[Also See: Acronis]

 Your comments are welcome.
 Joe Whinery